-CoolKit don’t just build and deliver a vehicle – we also have to book all modified vehicles in to be tested at the Driver and Vehicle Standards Agency, register the vehicle and sometimes deal with finance companies to ensure the refrigerated vehicle is ready to deliver to the customer on time.
+CoolKit don’t just build and deliver a vehicle – we also have to book all modified vehicles in to be tested at the Driver and Vehicle Standards Agency, register the vehicle and sometimes deal with finance companies to ensure the refrigerated vehicle in stock is ready to deliver to the customer on time.

 If something happens and a vehicle is going to be late, I ensure everyone at CoolKit is updated, and most important, the customer.
 A lot goes on behind the scenes.